glorion13/Series-Tracker/README.md

 Episode details always scroll to the top 'seen' episode Tutorial + welcome screen
 Lost series section - tell you what you missed last week from your favorites?
-Today section - what's on today?
+Today or This Week section - what's on today?
 Recommend new series - explore section
 Add donations option, so that we get moneyz!
 Add some sharing options e.g. new episode is out!